-Building a Martian House is a public art project making a prototype of a real Martian house.
+Building a Martian House is a public art project that made a prototype of a real Martian house.

 Mars is a place where you’d have to live carefully and resourcefully.
-By imagining how a small community would live there, it offers us a sharp lens on our lives here on Earth today and our fraught relationship with consumerism.
+Imagining how a small community would live there offers a lens on our lives here on Earth today and our relationship with consumerism.

-In summer 2022 the house will be built and open to the public in M Shed Square, Bristol, UK.
-It will start as an empty shell that comes to life with changing interiors as we explore together what a new, sustainable culture might look like.
-It provides a place to research and experiment.
-A blank canvas to try things out and imagine new futures in relation to our lives today.
+The house started as an empty shell that was brought to life with DIY experiments, ideas, colours, fabrics, plants and research.
+The artists explored together with the public over 10 weeks what a new, resourceful culture might look like.
+The house acted as a blank canvas to try things out and imagine new futures in relation to our lives today.

-The project is led and conceived by artists Ella Good and Nicki Kent, working with Hugh Broughton Architects (designer of the Halley VI British Antarctic Research Station) and Pearce+.
-It is presented in partnership with M Shed, and funded by The Edward Marshall Trust.
+The project was led and conceived by artists Ella Good and Nicki Kent, working with Hugh Broughton Architects and Pearce+.
+It was presented in partnership with M Shed, and funded by The Edward Marshall Trust.

 Take a virtual tour of the house to see what it looked like inside.